pvaret/spyrit/README.rst

 FEEDBACK
 --------

 **Spyrit** is still a work in progress.
 Some things stand to be improved, and others are outright missing.
-Please give us feedback by joining the user mailing list at https://lists.sourceforge.net/lists/listinfo/spyrit-users!
+Please give us feedback on GitHub: https://github.com/pvaret/spyrit/issues

 **Spyrit** is (c) 2007-2013 Pascal Varet <p.varet@gmail.com> and licensed to you under the GPLv2.